 A MESSAGE FROM THE SCADA PRESIDENT

-On behalf of the SCADA Officers and Board of Governors, I welcome you to the International Association of Student Clinicians / American Dental Association.
-As a former Student Clinician, I applaud you for your interest in research and encourage you to take full advantage of our programs.
-We are most appreciative of the outstanding sponsorship of Dentsply Sirona for over fifty-seven years and the support of the American Dental Association as the host of our SCADA program at each annual session.
-Please review our exciting website to read the history of SCADA and to become familiar with our story.
+On behalf of the Student Research Program Officers and Board of Governors, I welcome you to this Alumni Association comprised of a select and elite group of dentists who participated in the Student Research Programs at their individual schools and their country's national program.
+I applaud you for your interest in research and encourage you to take full advantage of our programs.
+We are most appreciative of the outstanding sponsorship of Dentsply Sirona for over fifty-seven years of support and the American Association of Dental Research as the host of our program at each Annual Session.
+Please review our exciting website to read the history of the Student Research Program and to become familiar with our story.
 It is my sincere hope that this organization will open new horizons and fellowship for you within the dental community.

 THE SCADA STORY